 The coalition will continue to investigate which knowledge, skill and behavioural competencies are needed in various domains that are relevant for effecting blockchain applications.
-The target groups in this context are managers, organisation strategists, enterprise IT architects, software developers, business managers and professionals from the disciplines human resources, finance, auditing, logistics, quality assurance and compliance.
-Together with universities, universities of applied sciences, further education colleges and other training institutions the Human Capital Agenda line of action will put together training and professionalisation programmes that meet the needs of companies.
+The target groups in this context are managers, organisation strategists, enterprise IT architects, software developers, business managers and professionals from the disciplines human resources, finance, audit, logistics, quality and compliance.
+Together with vocational and higher education institutions and other training institutes, the line of action Human Capital Agenda will develop programmes for training and professionalisation that meet the needs of companies.
 The development of more formal training and qualification programmes will be initiated, such as minors at bachelor’s and master’s levels and encouragement of continuous lines of learning between vocational and higher education institutions.